 This sentiment, penned by the late biologist and conservationist Rachel Carson in Silent Spring, poignantly refers to the incremental damages accruing in genomes as a result of humanities’ casual use of, and exposure to, hazardous bio-chemical substances, alongside sources of ionising radiation.
-Such latent injuries to DNA are accumulative, manifesting indiscriminate damage across the genetic material of an exposed organism over the entirety of its lifespan, which may thereafter impact it’s own long-term vitality, lifestyle, and health, alongside that of it’s wider exposed species and biome.
-However, the long-term impacts of this damage to an organism's inherited germline, bequeathed to subsequent offspring and distant posterity of the afflicted species, is less-frequently investigated despite the proliferate use of these synthetic substances.
-Much of these incurred changes to the genetic code are random and sporadic, presenting an incalculable number of mutations – beneficial or (likely) adverse – which may or may not filter down throughout the ages to descendant organisms by means of well-studied Vertical Gene Transfer (VGT) reproduction channels.
-As Carson surmises, this Anthropogenic modification of life’s genetic material through environmental exposure to toxic synthetic substances creates radical changes to genomes that might not even be beneficial today, in comparison to ‘natural’ background evolutionary processes, which occur over protracted timescales.
+Such latent injuries to DNA are accumulative, manifesting indiscriminate damage across the genetic material of an exposed organism over the entirety of its lifespan, which may thereafter impact its own long-term vitality, lifestyle, and health, alongside that of its wider exposed species and biome.
+However, the long-term impacts of this chromosomal damage to an organism's inherited germline, bequeathed to subsequent offspring and distant posterity of the afflicted species, is less-frequently investigated despite the proliferate use of these synthetic substances.
+Much of this incurred damage across the genetic code is random and sporadic, presenting an incalculable number of mutations – beneficial or (likely) adverse – which may or may not filter down throughout the ages to descendant organisms by means of well-studied Vertical Gene Transfer (VGT) reproduction channels.
+As Carson surmises, this Anthropogenic modification of life’s genetic material through environmental exposure to toxic synthetic substances creates radical changes to genomes that might not even be beneficial today, in comparison to ‘natural’ background evolutionary processes, occurring over long timescales.

 Since Carson’s salient warning over sixty years ago, synthetically induced changes to the genetic code from unintentional Anthropogenic processes can be readily observed across many kingdoms of life through present [limited] studies of environmental pollution on complex ecosystems.
-For instance in human populations, birth defects from inherited genetic damage are still readily apparent across dioxin-sprayed regions of Vietnam and other regions of South-east Asia during the Vietnam War.
-Studies of other POPs and compounds of concern, like Hexavalent chromium (Chromium-6), have also illustrated the profound damage these hazardous substances can impart on an organism’s inheritable genome, in addition to well-documented monitoring programs for the offspring of populations still living out their lives in radiologically-contaminated landscapes.
-Never before has humanities’ enchantment with it’s own technological proficiency possessed the capability to intentionally (or negligently) harm the genetic inheritance for all future generations in many unpredictable ways, but we are still under one century removed from the proliferation of these now-recognised hazardous technological ventures and unregulated substances – precarious legacies which continue to have long-term environmental, material, generational, and genetic implications.
+For instance in human populations, birth defects from inherited chromosomal damage are still readily apparent across dioxin-sprayed regions of Vietnam and other regions of South-East Asia during the Vietnam War.
+Studies of other POPs and compounds of concern, like Hexavalent chromium (Chromium-6), have also illustrated the profound damage these hazardous substances can impart on an organism’s inheritable genome, in addition to well-documented monitoring programmes for the offspring of populations still living out their lives in radiologically-contaminated landscapes.
+Never before has humanities’ enchantment with it’s own technological proficiency possessed the capability to intentionally (or negligently) harm the genetic inheritance for all future generations in many unpredictable ways.
+However, we are still under one century removed from the proliferation of these now-recognised hazardous technological ventures and unregulated substances – precarious legacies which continue to have long-term environmental, material, genetic and epidemiological implications.

-Coupled with this open question of longevity for GMOs through VGT channels (i.e., successive offspring inheriting genes), the natural circumstances that enable Horizontal Gene Transfers (HGT) between species should also provoke cause for protracted concern.
-Known otherwise as lateral gene transference, this vector differs from the traditional ‘linear’ processes of VGT movements for genetic inheritance insofar as genes are transferred via displaced genetic fragments between species rather than through successive natural evolutionary pathways – essentially leading to the expression of advantageous genetic traits in unrelated organisms that are capable of adopting foreign genetic materials.
-This type of transfer network for genetic material is frequently observed in prokaryotes; bacteria who readily uptake foreign genes into their plasmids via bacteriophages and other transfer mechanisms, before expressing these rouge genes for their own ecological advantage (for example, rapidly developing methods of resistance to certain antibiotics).
-This recombinant DNA pathway was exploited in Cold War biological warfare programs to create new strains of mutant pathogens which were resistant to known medical treatments, far more virulent than natural variants, and much more contagious.
-The USSR Biopreparat program is of particular note.
+Coupled with this fair and open question of longevity for GMOs through VGT channels (i.e., successive offspring inheriting genes), the natural circumstances that enable Horizontal Gene Transfers (HGT) between species should also provoke cause for protracted concern.
+Known otherwise as lateral gene transference, this vector differs from the traditional ‘linear’ processes of VGT movements for genetic inheritance.
+Genes can be transferred via displaced genetic fragments between species, rather than through successive natural evolutionary pathways – essentially leading to the expression of advantageous genetic traits in unrelated organisms that are capable of adopting foreign genetic materials.
+This type of transfer network for genetic material is frequently observed in prokaryotes; bacteria who readily uptake foreign genes into their plasmids via bacteriophages and other transfer mechanisms, before expressing these rouge genes for their own ecological advantage.
+For example, there are many documented instances of human pathogens rapidly developing methods of resistance against certain antibiotics.
+This recombinant DNA pathway was exploited in Cold War biological warfare programmes to create new strains of mutant pathogens which were resistant to known medical treatments, far more virulent than natural variants, and much more contagious.
+The USSR Biopreparat division is of particular note.
 However, recent observations have concluded that prokaryotes across all kingdoms of life also avail of HGT to some limited extent – the term ‘limited’ here acknowledging the extent of our understanding for the role of HGT in the natural genetic world, as opposed to denoting any boundary on the capabilities of HGT in prokaryotic life.

-In regards to the assumed reliability of genetic engineering technologies to ensure desirable traits manifest in a desirable target species only, these recent observations of ‘natural’ genes transmission within the HGT avenue raises concern for how stable and isolated our rough edits will remain within intended genetically modified populations, in the face of living ecological systems, and also over protracted intervals of deep time.
-How might GMOs, some designed to essentially outcompete and outproduce unaltered strains of the same species, someday transfer these advantageous traits to the unaltered germlines of unrelated species?
-Certainly, some species of unfavourable flora presently classified as ‘weeds’, if they can inherit advantageous genes from nearby GMO crops residing in the same harsher climates, would wholly benefit if HGT processes can transfer useful genetic material; producing a proliferation species of ‘Unintentional-Genetically Modified’ (U-GM) weeds, which are equipped to outcompete surrounding plant life and human control measures.
+In reference to the assumed reliability of genetic engineering technologies to ensure desirable traits manifest in a desirable target species only, these recent observations of ‘natural’ genes transmission within the HGT avenue raises concern for how stable and isolated our rough edits will remain within intended genetically modified populations (in the face of living ecological systems, and also over protracted intervals of deep time).
+How might GMOs, some designed to essentially outcompete and outproduce unaltered strains of the same species, someday transfer these advantageous traits to unaltered germlines of unrelated species?
+Certainly, some species of unfavourable flora presently classified as ‘weeds’, if they can inherit advantageous genes from nearby GMO crops residing in the same harsher climates, would wholly benefit if HGT processes can transfer useful genetic material.
+This could produce a proliferation species of ‘Unintentional-Genetically Modified’ (U-GM) weeds; equipped to outcompete surrounding plant life and pest control measures.
 Adaptations to the latter Anthropogenic measures has precedence in the very recent past; as seen in weeds developing an immunity to herbicides, in addition to mosquitos rapidly developing resistance to DDT and other insecticides.
-Such genetically-induced advantages may also inevitably impact entire ecological webs and species populations – for instance, assimilating foreign genes that synthesise natural insecticides would greatly reduce predation niches; blindly creating a feedback that may lead to a keystone species’ population decline or total extinction.
+Such genetically-induced advantages may also inevitably impact entire ecological webs and species populations.
+For instance, assimilating foreign genes that synthesise natural insecticides would greatly reduce predation niches; inadvertently creating a feedback that may lead to a keystone species’ population decline, or total extinction.
 It is easy to speculate how such profound knock-on effects may lead to undesirable outcomes, especially when given enough time to evolve.

-As part of the After the Horizon library, and our contribution towards retaining the memory of essential information in this particular field, the Beyond the Earth foundation is facilitating the development of an archival resource intent on documenting the diverse array of purposeful genetic changes which are steadily being introduced across various ecosystems for a variety applications, including; pest vector control campaigns, ‘improving’ agricultural products yields, and (where documentation exists) the unauthorised release of GMOs for controlled settings.
+As part of the After the Horizon library, and our contribution towards retaining the memory of essential information in this particular field, the foundation is facilitating the development of an archival resource intent on documenting the diverse array of purposeful genetic changes which are steadily being introduced across various ecosystems for a variety applications.
+These include; pest vector control campaigns, ‘improving’ agricultural products yields, and (where documentation exists) the unauthorised release of GMOs for controlled settings.
 As with the capability of POPs to transcend local national boundaries, GMOs (purposely manufactured and released, or unintentionally ‘orphaned’ genomes) in any natural environment are not geographically restricted, and therefore, will likely spread throughout available ecological niches.
+This concern is already manifesting, as seen in the saga of GMO corn contamination, without human intent.
 Therefore, this catalogue intends to simply document the various GMOs purposefully introduced to environmental settings, detailing properties such as the technical parameters behind the gene edits, intended target species, desired outcomes, and release procedures, alongside other justifications and cautionary measures that received satisfactory approval in biosafety standards from GMO regulating authorities.